ThinkDataEd/curriculum/docs/unit2/lab2c.md

 * Run this code 10 times and compute the proportion of ```"rap"``` songs you drew from the 10.

+    - Vocabulary Check: A *proportion* is a fraction of the whole.

+        * For example, if 2 rap songs were drawn from the 10, the *proportion* would be 2/10

+        * It is more common to express a *proportion* as a decimal, in this case, 0.20

+        * It is even more common to express a *proportion* as a percentage, 20%

-    – **Once everyone in your class has computed their proportions, calculate the *range* of proportions (The largest proportion minus the smallest proportion) for your class and write it down.**
+* **Once everyone in your class has computed their *proportions*, calculate the *range* of *proportions* (The largest *proportion* minus the smallest *proportion*) for your class and write it down.**

 ###**Now do() it some more**